 Why One Over Another?

-When considering new applications, especially those involving money, Gen Z users want to ensure they are not being scammed.
+When considering new applications, especially FinTech apps involving money, Gen Z users want to ensure they are not being scammed.
 They look for information on the internet to show that the company is trustworthy and the application is safe.
 The source of this info might come from an influencer or a trusted friend that “you know” does their research.
 There is no one way this research is conveyed.
 It could be a Tik Tok video, a social media comment, or even a chat at a coffee shop.

 Gen Z is looking for a service that not only does what it says but a company with authenticity and values they can trust.
 Part of this is because they don’t want to get scammed or have their personal information sold to the highest bidder.
 The other part of this comes from their refusal to support unethical companies or those who support the status quo.
 They choose to embrace diversity and inclusion so why support companies with outdated ideals?
 Many organizations have great products, but their record with equality or the environment is just plain embarrassing.
 Gen Z actively votes with their money and loyalty.
 Sure, some companies do a great job cleaning up their image but today’s generation doesn’t buy the hype.
 They want action over platitudes and they expect to see receipts or they’ll take their business elsewhere.

 FinTech needs to approach Gen Z on the platforms they communicate on rather than through traditional forms of marketing.
 Tools that market using legacy platforms such as TV and radio are likely to be relegated to “boomers” and are useless for reaching this group.
 Perception very much dictates reality for today’s generation.
 If they perceive your marketing or service methods as outdated they won’t waste their time with your company.